Qualifying for the SSNCT

 For example, suppose the varsity division has eight teams from schools eligible for the Traditional Public Schools Division and twelve non-Small School teams, while the junior varsity division has four teams from schools eligible for the Traditional Public Schools Division and twelve non-Small School teams.
 Then a total of four (30% × (8 + 4) = 3.6, rounded up) SSNCT invitations would be awarded, and they would be given to the top four small schools in the varsity division.
 The top small schools from junior varsity divisions are encouraged to apply for wildcards.

 If a tournament divides its field into divisions based on school size and/or school type that don’t compete against each other, then each division will be considered a separate tournament for the sake of qualification, and small schools will qualify from each independently.

 HSNCT versus SSNCT Invitations

-A small school team may earn an invitation to both the HSNCT and the SSNCT with a single performance.
+A small school team may earn an invitation to both the High School National Championship Tournament (HSNCT) and the SSNCT with a single performance.

 Because those events are held on different dates (and use different questions), those schools are encouraged to attend both championships.

 In order to qualify multiple teams from the same school for the SSNCT, the teams must attend the same tournament and qualify independently.
 Teams that qualify at different tournaments—even if composed of entirely different students—do not provide their school with more than one berth at the SSNCT.
 Wildcard consideration will be given to additional teams from the same school that have demonstrated a high quality of play throughout the year.

 Invitations Are Not Guaranteed Spots